vis-kid/octopress_drafts_previewer/source/_posts/2015-12-28-Middleman-Basics-05-Podcast-03.markdown

 ```

 The previous files are now a lot smaller, nice and tidy—exactly how I like them.
 Files are cheap so I don’t care if I have lots of them that all do their specific little job.
 A separation of concerns kinda thing.
 It’s not a perfect solution, but it’s so dead simple for small stuff that I like experimenting more with that approach.
 I’m not sure how much scaleable this is though.
-For a podcast site it should be O.K. though I feel.
+For a small podcast site it should be O.K. though I feel.

-???
 Over time, one of my favorite parts of working with any code is sitting down to find duplication and erradicate it as much as possible.
 Not only in OOP, any form of duplication is enemy number one in killing projects—or in nastyfying them over time at least.
 I encourage you to learn all kinds of approaches to deal with that and also—even more importantly— to find your own strategies that work best for you and your team.
-This part of fronend development is a lot less guarded by programming principles, design patterns and so forth and therefore a lot more “Alice in Wonderland” rabbit holes that leave new team members or colleagues tripping out of their minds since a lot of people are cooking their own secret sauce.
+This part of frontend development is a lot less guarded by programming principles, design patterns and so forth and therefore a lot more “Alice in Wonderland wandering down rabbit holes”-like and since a lot of people are cooking their own secret sauce, it can leave new team members or colleagues tripping out of their minds.
 Anyway…
-???

-We should also comment out our visual grid in `source/stylesheets/base/_grid-settings.scss` and see how it looks:
+We should also comment out our visual grid in ```source/stylesheets/base/_grid-settings.scss``` and see how it looks:

 ##### Screenshot